 Learning outdoors has many educational and health benefits.
 During the pandemic, it also provides opportunities for ‘social distancing’ and fresh air, and so establishments should consider how they can maximise the amount of time that children and young people spend outdoors.

-Current (August 2020) government travel guidance for educational settings advises against all overseas and domestic visits for children under 18.
-From Autumn Term 2020 schools can resume non-overnight domestic educational visits.
+Any outdoor learning will likely be onsite for any vulnerable or key worker pupils.
 This should be done in line with protective measures, such as keeping children within their consistent group, and the COVID-secure measures in place at the destination.
 Schools should also make use of outdoor spaces in the local area to support delivery of the curriculum.
 As normal, schools should undertake full and thorough risk assessments in relation to all educational visits to ensure they can be done safely.
 As part of this risk assessment, schools will need to consider what control measures need to be used and ensure they are aware of wider advice on visiting indoor and outdoor venues.

 In addition to using their own playgrounds and gardens, many schools routinely use outdoor areas adjacent to and nearby the school for educational activities, sometimes designated as a ‘Local Learning Area’.
 It should be possible to continue to use most venues that are in walking distance, within current limitations.
 It might also be possible to negotiate temporary exclusive use of an outdoor area close to an establishment, with the landowner.